Bolesław Bierut: Death and funeral

 The 20th Congress of the Communist Party of the Soviet Union deliberated on 14–25 February 1956.
-Afterwards, Bierut did not return to Poland with the rest of the Polish delegation, but remained in Moscow, hospitalized with bad influenza, which turned into pneumonia and heart complications.
+Afterwards, Bierut did not return to Poland with the rest of the Polish delegation, but remained in Moscow, hospitalised with bad influenza, which turned into pneumonia and heart complications.

-On 3 March, during a conference of PZPR activists in Warsaw, Stefan Staszewski and others severely criticized the contemporary party leadership, including the absent Bierut.
+On 3 March, during a conference of PZPR activists in Warsaw, Stefan Staszewski and others severely criticised the contemporary party leadership, including the absent Bierut.

-Bierut died of a heart attack on 12 March 1956, having read the text of Nikita Khrushchev's "Secret Speech", in which Khrushchev criticized Stalin's cult of personality.
+Bierut died of a heart attack on 12 March 1956, having read the text of Nikita Khrushchev's "Secret Speech", in which Khrushchev criticised Stalin's cult of personality.

 Bierut, however, would not die until sixteen days after that speech and four members of the delegation of Polish students who studied in Moscow, who met him on 25 February 1956, told Eisler that the first secretary showed signs of physical distress already at that time.